beratuslu/game-rating-app/README.md

-# Redux Game Rating App Example
+# React.js Game Rating App Example

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.